7 Easiest Business Credit Cards to Get in 2026

 Best for: Venture-backed startups or newer businesses with substantial cash reserves that need corporate card access without personal credit exposure.

 Pricing: $0 annual fee.
 No foreign transaction fees.
-Cashback or points based on business profile and spending patterns.
+Cash back or points based on business profile and spending patterns.
 Charge card requiring full monthly payment.

-3. BILL Divvy Corporate Card
+3. BILL Divvy corporate card

 Pros: